tommybear/ImGuiSharp/README.md

   texture binding + default 1×1 white fallback, scissor‑aware clear fix

 See TODO.md and MILESTONE.md for roadmap and status.
+For architecture details and contributor guidance (including how to add a new widget), see ARCHITECTURE.md.

 ## Getting started